ngeelani48/To-Do_List/README.md

 # 📖 [To Do List] <a name="To Do List: Project setup with WebPack"></a>

 **[To Do List]** is a tool that helps to organize your day.
 It simply lists the things that you need to do and allows you to mark them as complete.
-You will build a simple website that allows for doing that, and you will do it using ES6 and Webpack!
+You can delete,edit and add more tasks.

 ## 🛠 Built With <a name="Visual Studio Code"></a>